Why 2019 was an important year for Microsoft Azure certifications

 As we’ve already established, Microsoft excels at training and certifications, so it’s understandable that they keep improving their offerings continuously.

-As well as courses, there will also be new learning paths mapped to job roles, based on Microsoft’s business skills analysis.
-2018 sees 3 changes to the Azure certifications, but 2019 will see the introduction of an additional 10+ role-based paths.
+As well as courses, there are new learning paths mapped to job roles, based on Microsoft’s business skills analysis.
+2018 saw 3 changes to the Azure certifications, and 2019 saw the introduction of an additional 10+ role-based paths.
 Microsoft also announced that parts of the existing Azure curriculum and certifications will be retired, to further strengthen their new learning paths.
 But there’s no need to panic, as there will be a route for easy transitions to the new qualifications.

 As the landscape of training changes, the courses will be taught with a less formal approach.
 Microsoft have embraced a more free-form workshop model of delivery to give a far more agile feel to the class.
 Each learning path is made up of single day courses that focus on a single technology, with far more detailed focus on fewer topics going forward.
 This means the new exams will be easier to prepare for.